Reeshul/chitter/README.md

 - Run the commands in the `db/migrations` directory
 - Exit psql `\q`

 Optional - to run the tests a test database will also need to be set up.
-Create another database called `chitter_test` following steps 4-8 above again.
+Create another database called `chitter_test` and run through the above steps again.

 #### Using the app